 1911.
 A closer look at #4 the International Stores which was next to the Corn Exchange.
 The shop was moved in the 1960’s to the Narrows, at #21 Market Place, next to the present newspaper shop.
 Staff, left to right: George Step; — Dolman (cashier); Bessie Edgington; — Blake? (manager); — Samways; — Talbot; Jesse Weaver.

 1920s.
 The International Tea Co. shop has the sun blind down to protect the goods in their window display.
-The Corn Exchange has finished as a farmers’ dealing centre and is now Faringdon’s first cinema with the best seats in the house costing 3d (just over 1p).
+The Corn Exchange, built in 1863, has finished as a farmers’ dealing centre and at this time was Faringdon’s first cinema with the best seats in the house costing 3d (just over 1p).
 The auctioneer’s gallery was commonly called ‘the cuddly corner’ as it was frequented by the young couples, these seats cost 6d (2.5p).
 The gallery also held the store of rat-infested grain sacks, much to the detriment of any budding romance.
 Saturday morning sessions were also held at the cinema when youngsters could get in, to see such films as the Pearl White thrillers, for the price of 2d.

 1953.
 The International Tea Co. shop has given way to E. Leverton & Sons, outfitters and furniture shop.
 The Leverton family also owned Mr Counsell’s shop on the other side of the Corn Market, which was run by Mr David Leverton.
 Note the advertising sign for Bush radios and the one between the windows advertising Wellington Boots.
 The Corn Exchange is now being fully used as a public hall for dances, dinners and meetings.
 Bridge Turf Accountants was run by Mr F. Bowerman from an office at the front.
 The plaque commemorates Queen Elizabeth II’s Coronation in 1952.